Updated: Mar 2

 Life is unpredictable.
 From time to time we will do things or say things that we wish we hadn’t.
 Accept it.
 Remember, you are not your actions.
 Ask yourself, ‘what can I learn from this?’
 What learning is in this for me?
 Torturing yourself will not make you a better person.
 Showing yourself some compassion absolutely will.

 Is guilt effecting how you show up in life?
 It doesn’t have to.
-To find out how I can help, contact firstname.lastname@example.org and book a free 30 minute Body Code discovery call.
+To find out how I can help, click on this link to book a completely complimentary and no-obligation discovery call with me.
+I look forward to speaking with you!

 In support of becoming the best you you can be,